 4. While American kindergarten is teacher-directed, German kindergarten is child-centered.
 Youngsters learn from their curiosities and at their own rate rather than getting spoon-fed knowledge from adults that's of no relevance to them.

 5. While American kindergarten is a busy place packed with academics, German kindergarten is downright dull at times.
 This is viewed as a positive, though, as boredom propels youngsters to become self-motivated learners.
 They develop their own unique interests rather than follow a one-size-fits-all curriculum.

 6. Unlike American kindergarten that emphasizes academic learning, German kindergarten focuses on social learning: making friends, communicating, working together to solve problems, sharing, coping with frustration, and learning from one another.

-7. While kindergarten teachers in the United States step in to handle disputes among students and issue time-outs, kindergarten teachers in Germany let kids handle their own problems with little or no intervention.
-This way children learn interpersonal skills: communication, conflict resolution, and compromise.
+7. While kindergarten teachers in the US step in to handle disputes among students and issue time-outs, kindergarten teachers in Germany let kids handle their own problems with little or no intervention.
+The goal is for children to learn interpersonal skills: communication, conflict resolution, and compromise.

 8. While American kindergartners stay indoors if it's sprinkling, German kindergartners go outside to play in all types of weather.
 They get the healthy benefits of fresh air, exercise, and spending time in nature on a daily basis.

-10. Kindergarten-aged children in the United States suffer from nature deficit disorder caused by staying indoors glued to their screens.
-Because of this, they're more likely to suffer from major health problems in the future such as obesity, depression, anxiety, and narcissism.
-Kindergarten-aged kids in Germany play outdoors and build habits that will reduce stress, increase joy, and make them physically and emotionally stronger.
+Because our young students don't spend enough time in nature, they're more likely to suffer from major health problems in the future.
+These include obesity, depression, anxiety, and narcissism.
+Kindergarten-aged kids in Germany play outdoors and build healthy habits that will reduce stress, increase joy, and make them physically and emotionally stronger throughout their lifetimes.

 This kindergarten in Japan was designed with play, risk-taking, and exploration in mind.